hubiinetwork/nahmii-contracts/docs/DriipSettlementChallenge.md

 Returns:

-> The count of driip settlement challenges from trade
+> The count of settlement challenges from trade

 1. **output_0** *of type `uint256`*